Climbing rope: Dry rope

 Dry ropes are ropes that have been treated to repel water.
 To achieve a UIAA Water Repellent grade, a rope must not absorb more than 5% of the rope's weight.
 This is in contrast to non-treated ropes which can absorb up to 50% of rope's weight in water.

 The dry treatment prevents dirt and other particulates from getting into the rope, extending the rope life.
 However, the dry treatment will wear off with extended use.
-Dry ropes are more expensive than non-treated ropes, so they are typically saved for ice climbing or wet weather.
+Dry ropes are more expensive than non-treated ropes, so they are typically saved for ice climbing wet weather.

 Maintenance

 Ropes must be inspected regularly, and retired from use if significantly damaged or worn.